 Now we must go back and handle the exception.

-Overriding the fur method might come to mind, but if Sphynx inherits from Cat, it will still have a fur method that is inappropriate (after all, you wouldn’t want to take your Sphynx cat to an expensive cat salon, execute the fur method and then discover, to your great embarrassment, no fur is returned).
+Overriding the fur method to return nothing might come to mind, but if Sphynx inherits from Cat, it will still have a fur method that is inappropriate (after all, you wouldn’t want to take your Sphynx cat to an expensive cat salon, execute the fur method and then discover, to your great embarrassment, no fur is returned).

 If, on the other hand, we remove fur from the Cat class, that may break existing code because objects depend on classes and assume specific data and methods will be inherited from their superclasses.
 If we change a superclass, that could cause problems.